YoungZ365/Pctx/README.md

 ## Citing this work

-Please cite the following paper if you find our code, processed datasets, or tokenizers helpful.
+Please cite the following paper if you find our code, processed datasets, or tokenizers etc. helpful.

 ```
 @article{zhong2025pctx,